Skip to content

 • Use Semantic Versioning v2 for SIPNET releases.

-• Tag releases with the version number vX.Y.Z.
+• Tag the git commit associated with the release vX.Y.Z.